PM-Notes/Prince2/README.md

 # Risk (Theme)

-"An uncertain event that, should it occur, will have an effect on the acheivement of objectives.
-It consists of a combination of the probability of a perceived threat or opportunity occuring, and the magnitude of its impact on objectives."
+"An uncertain event that, should it occur, will have an effect on the achievement of objectives.
+It consists of a combination of the probability of a perceived threat or opportunity occurring, and the magnitude of its impact on objectives."

 Threat = Risk with negative impact (Oil price soar!)
 Opportunity = Risk with positive impact (Oil price slump!)

-Responses
-Threat - Avoid and Reduce
-Opportunity - Exploit and Enhance

 Identified - Clearly describing the risks, so there is a common understanding.
-Assessed - Ranking risks in terms of estimated probablility, impact and timing or proximity.
+Assessed - Ranking risks in terms of estimated probability, impact and timing or proximity.
 Planned for - Identifying suitable answers to risks and assigning owners.
-Controlled - By making sure the responses are implimented, monitored and controlled.
+Controlled - By making sure the responses are implemented, monitored and controlled.

 Risk Principles (9)